joaks1/installing-conda-on-asc/README.md

-Please follow these intructions to install Anaconda3 on your ASC student account.
+Please follow these instructions to install Anaconda3 on your ASC student account.

 1. Download the Anaconda installation Bash script: